-In addition to the departmental requirements previously listed, each division/program has its own requirements, which apply only to students in that division/program (see pages 25-43).
-Each division has a weekly "brownbag" research meeting (which has somewhat different names in different divisions), which all students in the division are required to register for (PSYC 598) every semester when they are on campus.
-The number of credit hours to register for varies from 0 to 4, depending on division and on whether you will give a presentation in the meeting.
-Consult your Division Coordinator to find out how many credit hours to register for.
+In addition to the departmental requirements previously listed, each program area has its own requirements listing in the section later in this handbook, which apply only to students in that program area .
+Each program area has a weekly "brownbag" research meeting (which has somewhat different names in different areas), which all students in the department are required to register for (PSYC 598) every semester when they are on campus.
+The number of credit hours to register for varies from 0 to 4, depending on program area and on whether you will give a presentation in the meeting.
+Consult your Program Area Coordinator to find out how many credit hours to register for.